OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/multi-tenant-roles-and-security.md

 ### Step 3: Test!

 Similarly to the previous example assign a user account, sign in, and test out the resulting behaviour.
-You should notice you can configure new or existing deployment targets including tenant configuration as we described inÂ [Designing a multi-tenant hosting model](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md).
+You should notice you can configure new or existing deployment targets including tenant configuration as we described in [Designing a multi-tenant hosting model](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md).

 ### Step 4: Reduce scope of the team